-What Do Online Hosts Do?
+What Do Virtual Hosts Do?

-Online hosts in many ways preserve the spirit of the in-person groupmuse experience.
+Virtual hosts in many ways preserve the spirit of the in-person groupmuse experience.

-First and foremost they invite their friends, family, and community to the event, which creates a familial ambience in the zoom pre-and-post-concert chats and helps boost the attendance (on average 2x!), which is an indispensable help to musicians!
+First and foremost they invite their friends, family, and community to the event, which creates a familial ambience in the zoom pre-and-post-concert video chats and helps boost the attendance (on average 2x!), which is an indispensable help to musicians!

 During the groupmuse, hosts are the social convener.
 They: